Scott Stevens (musician): The Exies (1997–2010)

+On January 27, 2023, The Exies released their first song in fifteen years entitled, "Spirits High."

-Singer into songwriter – 2010-present
+Singer into songwriter (2010–present)

 In 2010, Stevens left The Exies to pursue his passion for songwriting and producing.
 He began writing for other artists during his year-long contract with Warner/Chapell Publishing, and then went on to write and produce with Bug Music, eventually purchased by BMG.
 Steven's first cut with Bug was a song he wrote for Theory Of A Deadman, titled "Head Above Water," from The Transformers: Dark of the Moon soundtrack.
 He also wrote, "Bad Seed Rising," the title credit song in Melissa McCarthy's movie, Spy.
-He has written, produced and mixed songs for several successful albums and hit singles in the last few years.
+He wrote, produced, and mixed songs for several successful albums and hit singles in the early and mid 2010's.